hyperledger/fabric/docs/source/blockchain.rst

 The world state component describes the state of the ledger at a given point in time.
 It’s the database of the ledger.
-The transaction log component records all transactions which have resulted in the current value of the world state.
+The transaction log component records all transactions which have resulted in the current value of the world state;
-It’s the update history for the world state.
+it’s the update history for the world state.
 The ledger, then, is a combination of the world state database and the transaction log history.

 The ledger has a replaceable data store for the world state.
 By default, this